vijay-shankaranand/tp/docs/team/vijay-shankaranand.md

   <br>

 * **Contributions to the DG**:
-    - Fixed the existing PlantUML diagrams for the project to align to our product, changing hints of AB3 to JobFestGo.
+    - Fixed the existing PlantUML diagrams such as Model & UI diagrams to make it neater.
     - Did up the `add_contact` feature as well as its use-cases
     - Did up the implementation section for the `add_event` feature and its use-cases, detailing the thought process
     - Dedicated time to pick up the syntax and features of PlantUML to optimize our diagrams for neatness and readability